awmyhr/docker-sash/README.md

 ### RHEL 7

-*NOTE: This container has special, specific requirements!*
+*NOTE: This flavor has special, specific requirements!*

-*NOTE: This container is NOT supported or endorsed by Red Hat in any way!*
+*NOTE: This flavor is NOT supported or endorsed by Red Hat in any way!*

-A Red Hat Enterprise Linux 7 version of the CentOS 7 container.
+A Red Hat Enterprise Linux 7 version of the CentOS 7 flavor.
 The image is sourced from the official Red Hat registry, and has a very strict set of
 requirements: